jdp/redisent/README.markdown

     ));

 You can then use Redisent the way you normally would, i.e., `$cluster->set('key', 'value')` or `$cluster->lrange('particles', 0, -1)`.
 But what about when you need to use commands that are server specific and do not operate on keys?
-You can use routing, with the `RedisCluster::to` method.
+You can use routing, with the `RedisentCluster::to` method.
 To use routing, you need to assign a server an alias in the constructor of the Redis cluster.
-Aliases are not required on all servers, either, just the ones you want to be able to access.
+Aliases are not required on all servers, just the ones you want to be able to access directly.

     include 'redisent_cluster.php';